Open benchmark · 2026-05 snapshot

 04

-Top-4 is a statistical tie.
-Pairwise 95% CIs overlap on every task.
+The null is not rejected on 2/3 tasks. pure (no addons) is top-3 on bugfix and rank-1 on refactor.
 Use cost, speed, and DX as the real differentiator — not the score column.

 05